‘No Illusion of Forever’: A Mother and Nurse Makes Every Day Count

 One of the speakers, Migette Kaup, PhD, from Kansas State University and an expert in designing care facilities, spoke about current efforts to redesign long-term care.
 She noted that traditional nursing homes, which were designed to mimic hospitals, are “a product no one wants” and a place many people would rather die than go to.

 Kaup spoke about the success of the newer “household” model of long-term care, which mimics a home setting rather than a hospital.
 Key aspects of this model are that it centers around an open kitchen space and is made up of a dedicated staff and small group of residents who live together and implement best practices.
 Kaup cited successes in decreasing depression and pressure ulcers in low-risk patients, among other parameters.
-Of course the real goal, […]
+Of course the real goal, as we […]

 Helping Family Caregivers with Fall Prevention in the Home